-If you have to make a choice between one culture or the other, such as between the Christkind or Santa Claus, and how does St Nicholas fit in, be ready with an explanation.
+If you have to make a choice between one culture or the other, such as between the Christkind or Santa Claus, and then jolly old St Nick, be ready with an explanation.
 Coordinate these with key family members so that your child receives a consistent story.

 Combining Christmas cultures is not always easy, but with good communication and reflection, you can ensure that your child has the best of both cultures.
 Follow these tips and let them guide you as you are combining Christmas cultures for your family.